New students: watch for your award letter.

 In mid-June, NMU begins e-mailing award notifications to returning students via their NMU e-mail account.
 Log onto your MyNMU account to view your financial aid eligibility and to accept or decline your Federal student loans.

 This is such a critical point that it bears a second notation.
 If we e-mail or send postal mail to you, it means we have a question!
 Please respond as quickly as possible.
 Additional information regarding outstanding verification documents can be viewed on your MyNMU account.
+Be sure to check both the "Student Requirements" link and the "Active Messages" link.
+Instruction on how to view your financial aid can be found here.

 Here is a list of things that can slow the financial aid process down: